 - Feeling faint

-Shortly after taking ecstasy, the individual abusing the substance may experience a range of ecstasy side effects due to the combination of the stimulant and hallucinogenic properties.
-Some desired effects of ecstasy can begin in as little as 30 minutes and last for up to 6 hours include:
+Shortly after taking the drug, the individual may experience a range of side effects due to the combination of the stimulant and hallucinogenic properties.
+Some desired effects of Ecstasy can begin in as little as 30 minutes and last for up to 6 hours.
+These can include:

 - Euphoric state of being

 - Higher pleasure from physical touch

 - Increased levels of sexuality and sexual arousal

 Additional short-term side effects include the suppression of certain basic physical needs — for example, eating, drinking, and sleeping — because of the stimulant effect of the substance.
 As a result, an individual on Ecstasy may attend contemporary “rave” parties, or dance and music festivals that may exceed 24 or even 48 hours in duration, all while focusing on loud, electronic music, flashing lights and extended periods of dancing to enhance the effects of the substance.

 While research on the long-term effects of Ecstasy abuse is ongoing, certain traits are shared by regular abusers.
 For example, a large review of studies regarding MDMA use in animals and humans found irreparable damage to transporters for the neurotransmitters serotonin and dopamine.

 Researchers believe that the drug causes a flood of serotonin in the brain during usage, and its overproduction causes the damage.
 Because serotonin levels affect learning, sleep, and emotional processes, this damage can leave people with an Ecstasy use disorder severely impaired.
 Without proper functioning neurotransmitters, conditions like depression, anxiety, insomnia, and memory loss are more likely to occur.
 These conditions can be present for long periods of time, even after Ecstasy use ended.